Skilled workers from abroad

 Frequently asked questions

-Subcontractor secondment occurs when a company (the main contractor) outsources part of its tasks and services to another company (the subcontractor), which in turn sends its own employees (the seconded employees) to carry out these tasks in the country of the main contractor or a third party.
+Subcontractor posting occurs when a company (the main contractor) outsources part of its tasks and services to another company (the subcontractor), which in turn sends its own employees (the posted workers) to the country of the main contractor or a third party to carry out these tasks.

-When posting subcontractors, the posting guidelines of the respective countries must be taken into account.
-These include regulations on minimum wage, working hours, social security obligations, occupational health and safety and accommodation.
+When posting subcontractors, the posting regulations of the respective countries must be observed.
+These include rules on minimum wage, working hours, social security obligations, occupational safety, and accommodation.
 In the EU, for example, the EU Posting of Workers Directive applies.

-The aims of secondment are often cost savings through wage differences, the use of the subcontractor's special expertise or resources, the flexibilisation of the workforce and expansion into new markets.
+The objectives of posting are often cost savings through wage differences, the use of special expertise or resources of the subcontractor, greater workforce flexibility, and expansion into new markets.

-Compliance with working conditions is often ensured by legislation in the host country.
-Employers must adhere to local regulations and can be monitored by labour inspections.
-There are also reporting obligations and documentation requirements to prove compliance with standards.
+Compliance with working conditions is often ensured by the legislation of the host country.
+Employers must adhere to local regulations and may be subject to labor inspections.
+In addition, there are reporting and documentation obligations to prove compliance with the standards.

-The main contractor is often obliged to check the subcontractor's compliance with legal requirements.
-This may include checking working conditions, insurance cover and compliance with reporting obligations.
-Sometimes the main contractor is also liable for breaches by the subcontractor.
+The main contractor is often obliged to check whether the subcontractor complies with legal requirements.
+This can include reviewing working conditions, insurance coverage, and compliance with reporting obligations.
+Sometimes the main contractor is also liable for violations committed by the subcontractor.

-Yes, harmonised regulations apply within the EU, such as the EU Posting of Workers Directive, which are binding for all member states.
-When posting to third countries, the national regulations of the respective country apply, which can vary greatly.
+Yes, within the EU, harmonized regulations such as the EU Posting of Workers Directive apply, which are binding for all member states.
+For postings to third countries, the national regulations of the respective country apply, which can vary greatly.

-Violations of posting regulations can result in fines, back payments of wages and social security contributions or other criminal consequences.
-They may also result in exclusion from public contracts.
+Violations of posting regulations may result in fines, back payments of wages and social contributions, or other criminal consequences.
+It may also lead to exclusion from public contracts.

-As a rule, posted workers remain covered by social security in their home country, as evidenced by forms such as the A1 certificate in the EU.
-However, there are agreements between countries that regulate social security cover and avoid double insurance.
+As a rule, posted workers remain covered by social security in their home country, which in the EU is proven by forms such as the A1 certificate.
+However, there are agreements between countries that regulate social security coverage and prevent double insurance.

-This depends on the duration of the posting and the tax agreement between the home country and the host country.
-As a rule, there is a limit (e.g. 183 days within one year) below which the employees are still liable to pay tax in their home country.
+This depends on the duration of the posting and the tax treaties between the home country and the host country.
+As a rule, there is a threshold (e.g. 183 days within a year) under which employees remain subject to taxation in their home country.

-Bogus self-employment refers to the problem of workers being declared as self-employed although they actually work as employees.
-This can occur when subcontractors are seconded in order to circumvent regulations on social security contributions and labour law.
+False self-employment refers to the issue of workers being declared as self-employed, even though they actually work like employees.
+This can occur in the posting of subcontractors to circumvent social security contributions and labor law regulations.